alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 bindings for language idioms and implementation, and that's all that's necessary to move into tier 2.

+It's also worth highlighting that the intent here is to establish a deliberately high bar of quality we commit to.
+In many established open source projects, the level of quality, and the development and reviewing practices some or all of these components have and use would be deemed "good enough".
+And in many domains they might be.
+We're acutely aware of Wasmtime's, and more generally WebAssembly's use in mission- and security-critical environments, and we believe that we need to hold ourselves to higher standards accordingly.

 ## What does it mean for a feature to be stable?

 The tiers of support for Wasmtime are primarily concerned with the APIs that